openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-huks.md

 **Resolution Steps**

-Enroll the relevant credential or change the credential type to be bound.
+Enroll the relevant credential or change the binding credential type.

 ## 12000014 Insufficient Memory